What is Reliability Centered Maintenance (RCM)?

 Phase II: Analysis

 Functional failure is the inability of an asset or system to meet acceptable standards of performance.
-Failures can encompass poor performance, over performance, performing unnecessary or unintended functions, or complete failure.
-For example, when a motor bearing is failing because of a lack of lubrication, a total functional failure would entail the motor not rotating and the motor failing to function.
+Failures can encompass poor performance, overperformance, performing unnecessary or unintended functions, or complete failure.
+For example, when a motor bearing is failing due to a lack of lubrication, a total functional failure would entail the motor not rotating and the motor failing to function.

 Next, your team should document what actually happens when failures occur.
 What can be observed?
 What is the impact of the failure on production?
 Is there a significant safety impact?